1. Procedural Questions

 This can be a difficult question to answer, and there is a lot to consider.
 Companies should consider whether they can dedicate the time and talent to writing a lengthy proposal, whether they have the skills required, and whether they can afford a consultancy.
 They should consider the internal opportunity cost (can they afford to dedicate a team to spend 1-2 months preparing the application).
 They should also consider reaching out to a consultancy to assess the quality of their project and whether it is likely to be funded (these meetings are usually free of charge).

-1.6.
+1.7.
 How long does it take to receive the funding?

 Grants can be paid within three months of submission, but this should not be relied on.
-Equity can take up to one year to be paid.

-1.7.
+1.8.
 Can two companies apply together?

 No. The EIC Accelerator has been a single-applicant finance program for some time.